-After soaking, rinse almonds thoroughly.
-Place almonds, honey, water, honey, rose water, and rose petals (if using) into a blender.
+- Blend: Add almonds, water, honey, rose water, and rose petals (if using) to a blender.
+Blend until the almonds are completely pulverized.

-Blend until the nuts are fully pulverized.
-Pour through a nutmilk bag (or cheese cloth) positioned over a large bowl.
-Squeeze thoroughly to strain out all the liquid.
-Transfer to a bottle or jar and refrigerate.
-Shake well before drinking.
+- Strain: Pour the mixture into a nutmilk bag (or cheese cloth) positioned over a large bowl.
+Squeeze thoroughly to extract as much milk as possible.
+Pour the milk into a bottle or jar and refrigerate.
+Shake well before using.

--*Look for a high-quality rose water, without any added flavors.
+- Rose water: Look for a high-quality rose water without added flavors.